-First line treatments for excessive sweating include topical prescription strength antiperspirants and a clear liquid aluminum chloride solution called Drysol.
-The problem with many of these topical treatments is that they often cause redness and irritation in the underarms.
-Second line treatments include injectable treatments such as Botox, which typically decrease sweating dramatically for about 6 months, and even microwave energy treatments such as MiraDry.
-Lastly, you can turn to surgical resection of the affected areas or even liposuction!
-For more information, visit THIS website.
+The line of treatments available for excessive sweating include topical prescription strength antiperspirants and a clear liquid aluminum chloride solution called Drysol.
+The problem with many of these topical treatments is that they may cause redness and irritation in the underarms.
+The second line treatments include injectable treatments such as Botox, Dysport or Xeomin which typically decrease sweating dramatically for about 6 months.

 Contact Skin by Lovely to set up a consultation with one of our Injection Specialists today!